athrane/emeritus-agent/README.md

 ### `src/bdiagent/desire/`
 - **`Desire`**: Represents a desire of the agent, with conditions for activation and a priority level.
+- **`DesireManager`**: Manages the desires of the agent, including adding, retrieving, and evaluating desires based on the agent's beliefs.

 ### `src/bdiagent/intention/`
 - **`Intention`**: Represents an intention of the agent, with actions to execute and conditions for activation.